ysan/auto_rec_mini/README.md

 [![Build Status](https://travis-ci.org/ysan/auto_rec_mini.svg?branch=master)](https://travis-ci.org/ysan/auto_rec_mini)

 Digital broadcast recording system for Japan.
 The middleware daemon with minimal functions.
-keyword search recording reservation is the main function.
+Keyword search recording reservation is the main function.
+Simultaneous recording with multiple tuners is possible.

 For studying MPEG-2 TS and ARIB.
 The operation may not be stable depending on the environment.